lavollmer/interactive-comments-app/README.md

 I began my project by downloading all the necessary assets from the design folder.
 After this, I installed Vite, ReactJS and TailwindCSS for the project.
 Finally, I updated the Tailwind config js file with all the design color assets and Google Font "rubik".

 My project involved many different moving pieces; therefore, I thought it was appropriate to review the design to determine how to approach the project.
 I used my Notepad to write out the various aspects of the project from functionality, buttons, design, and reusable components.
 Based on these factors, I started my creating a generic comment card which would be reusable for numerous aspects of the project.
+The comment card included the avatar image, user's name, timing since published, reply button, comment section and a styled increment decrement button.

 ## Built with